peteremiller/PyBer_Analysis/README.md

-# PyBer Ride-Sharing Fares for Rural, Suburban and Urban Analysis
+# PyBer Ridesharing Fares for Rural, Suburban and Urban Analysis

 ##**Overview of the Analysis